 Log Retention

-- Free Plan: 7 days of log retention
+- Free Plan: 7 days of log retention (logs are archived to cloud storage and then deleted)

 Best Practices